IBE160/SG-M-E-Ds/docs/epics.md

 As a player,
 I want to save my game progress and load it later,
 So that I can continue my adventure at any time.

+**Note on Scope:** The `prd.md` explicitly lists "Load/Save game functionality" as "Out of Scope (MVP)".
+Its inclusion here suggests a change in MVP scope or that Epic 5 is intended for a post-MVP phase.
+This discrepancy needs clarification.

 **Acceptance Criteria:**